-Focus Graphite Announces Second Closing of Private Placement for \$438,833
+Focus Announces Second Closing of Private Placement for \$438,833

-During the year ended September 30, 2017, on March 29, 2017, the Company announced that it closed the second tranche of its non-brokered private placement previously-announced March 7, 2017.
+On March 29, 2017, the Company announced that it closed the second tranche of its non-brokered private placement previously-announced March 7, 2017.
 The Company raised gross proceeds of \$438,833 and issued 5,851,103 units at \$0.075 per unit.
 As previously disclosed, each unit consisted of one common share and one common share purchase warrant.
 Each warrant entitles its holder to purchase one additional common share of Focus at an exercise price of \$0.10 for a period of 48 months.